Art, Mayan Crafts, and Travel Writing Workshops in Guatemala

 For More Info

-Art Workshops in Guatemala offers approximately 15 courses each year.
+Art Workshops in Guatemala offers approximately 5-10 courses each year, with the courses changing in topic yearly.
 All courses are ten days in length, with four hours per day of formal class time.
 Courses are scheduled from late February to early November, but the majority occur during the late February-early April time period, ideal weather months sunny, warm (70 degrees F) days and clear, cool (50 degrees F) nights.
-Offerings include photography, drawing and painting, beading, paper and fiber arts, creative writing, and Mayan culture.
+Offerings include photography, drawing and painting, Mayan traditional weaving, creative writing, and Mayan culture.
 Classes are limited to ten participants.
 Instructors are successful, well-established professionals in their fields.